OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 and commit this to the repository with a signed and verified commit.

 PRs are allowed to be merged even if the document isn't approved, or the review was only partial, or not at all.
-As long as the document stays within the `drafts` directory.
+As long as the document either stays, or is moved back into the `drafts` directory prior to merging.

 One workflow for signing documents using the online GitHub workflow is first creating an inline review as in {numref}`Figure %s <start-inline-review>`: